EnviloN/Trouble-in-GolfTown/doc/other_npcs.md

 Old Dave is a local legend, once the Master Golfer, used to be the best player in all of [Golf Town](golf_town.md).
 His glory days are over now and he spends his days in various chairs around the town, reminiscing about the past.
 He might have a good advice or two.

-* Spawns in various chairs around town
+* Walks through town and sit in various chairs around town
     * {if approached by player, gives tips on playing (destroying towers)}